aidangarske/wolfTPM/examples/u-boot/README.md

 ## Building and Running wolfTPM with U-Boot using QEMU

-You can follow the steps here to get a qemu uboot console enviroment. https://docs.u-boot.org/en/stable/board/emulation/qemu-arm.html
+You can follow the steps here to get a qemu uboot console environment. https://docs.u-boot.org/en/stable/board/emulation/qemu-arm.html

 or follow these steps: